axr/extras/tutorials/000_tutorial/tutorial.md

 Hello world
 -----------
-The first thing we'll do, to follow the tradition of all programming languages, is creating the most basic file possible, which gives a basic output.
+The first thing we'll do, to follow the tradition of all programming languages, is creating the most basic document possible, which gives a basic output.

 ### Let's rock!
 Open your favorite text editor, and create a new file `/hello_world.xml`.
 Inside